Reed-Math241/topPolluters/README.md

 ### toxic.air.rank

-  - Toxic 100 Air Rank; the company’s rank for air toxics 2018
+  - Toxic 100 Air Rank; the company’s rank based on air toxics from large facilities in 2018

 ### greenhouse.rank

-  - Greenhouse 100 Rank; the company’s rank for greenhouse gases in 2018
+  - Greenhouse 100 Rank; the company’s rank based on greenhouse gas emissions from large facilities in 2018

+### toxic.water.rank

+  - Toxic 100 Water Rank; the company’s rank based on water toxics from large facilities in 2018

 ### toxic.air.poor